epsi1on/durom/doc/Architecture/readme.md

   var hash = HASH(lastHash,blk.TargetTable,...blk.Nonce)
   if(blk.Hash != hash) return false;
   lashHash = hash

 return true;
 ```

-## Comunication (Web Interface)
+## Comunication

 for comunication of nodes together.
-Prtocol is over http, maybe like REST. others can get the latest block ID, request for putting a block and get blocks after specific post.
+Prtocol can be over http, maybe like REST. others can get the latest block ID, request for putting a block and get blocks after specific post.
 having http can also help hiding in between of other servers when one tries to identify server with port scan and port fingerprint.
+many hostings do use shared IP for hosts, so having http instead of IP could be good.
+So each node is a HTTP server.

 ### Put block (for new blocks)
 Unlike Bitcoin, each block do not contains multiple transactions. it only contains a single transaction.